We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Kratom Legality In Arkansas

 Kratom is native to Southeast Asia.
-There are very few states who have completely banned the use of kratom, but Arkansas is one of them.
-If you are caught with Mitragyna Speciosa you could be facing criminal charges.
+Very few states have entirely banned kratom, but Arkansas is one of them.
+If caught with Mitragyna Speciosa, you could face criminal charges.
 The ban on kratom took place in October 2015.

-With the popularity of kratom on the rise, lawmakers began looking at kratom more cautiously.
+With the popularity of kratom rising, lawmakers began looking at kratom more cautiously.
 In addition, health officials took notice of incidences across the nation that included this all-natural remedy.
 Inaccurate information caused kratom to be banned in Arkansas.

 In 2017, medical examiners brought claims that kratom was linked to three deaths in Arkansas.
 The physician placed kratom as having alkaloids (mitragynine and 7-hydroxymitragynine) derived from opium.
-Opium derivatives come from the opium poppy (Papaver somniferum) while kratom or Mitragyna speciosa is a plant from the coffee (Rubiaceous) family.
+Opium derivatives come from the opium poppy (Papaver somniferum), while kratom or Mitragyna speciosa is a coffee (Rubiaceous) family plant.

-This then led to the Food and Drug Administration issuing a nationwide warning and was the turning point for kratom in Arkansas.
+This directed the Food and Drug Administration to issue a nationwide warning, the turning point for kratom in Arkansas.

 Classification Of Kratom In Arkansas

 Is kratom legal in Arkansas?
-No, in fact, it has been classified alongside other dangerous substances.
-Since Arkansas lawmakers decided to go along with the FDA’s suggestion, kratom became part of the Schedule I Substance list in February 2016.
+No, it has been classified alongside other dangerous substances.
+Since Arkansas lawmakers decided to follow the FDA’s suggestion, kratom became part of the Schedule I Substance list in February 2016.

-This came after a public comment period and made kratom illegal to purchase and possess.
+This came after a public comment period, making kratom illegal to purchase and possess.
 The listing of kratom was directed by the compounds within this herb.
 Arkansas’s Department of Health linked these compounds as being harmful to people.

 The Schedule I Substance list was amended to include mitragynine and 7-hydroxymitragynine.
 This classified kratom as an Opium Derivative alongside heroin, codeine, and morphine.